iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> Worked ok for a while, did it's job, but now Everytime I load in I get a dark blue screen and can't do anything, I even reinstalled and it is doing the same thing.<br> :date: __2021-07-10 16:30:03__

 > Worked ok I think but then it started to check for keys and just kept doing that.
 That needs to stop.
 I rebooted too but that didn't reset it.<br> :date: __2021-06-13 22:29:17__